Cartoone9/philosophers/README.md

 			return (ERROR);
         	}

-        	// MOVE UP THE FOLLOWING IF CHECK if (table.max_meal == 0)
+        	// MOVE UP THE FOLLOWING IF STATEMENT if (table.max_meal == 0)
 			return (OK);